The

 perceived of as pirates or contributing to even one instance of piracy

-the courts of the European Nations would have found the United States
+then the courts of the European Nations would have found the United States

 However, as long